Buildings & Energy

 - For more information, contact the team's faculty mentor, Dr. Mark McGinley (502-852-4068).

-- The roof of UofL's LEED Gold certified Center for Predictive Medicine on the Shelby campus houses a 50.4 kilowatt solar photovoltaic array, one of the largest in Kentucky, with 252 panels (see photo above).
+- The roof of UofL's LEED Gold certified on the Shelby campus houses a 50.4 kilowatt solar photovoltaic array with 252 panels.
+At the time it was installed in 2010, it was one of the largest rooftop solar arrays in Kentucky (see photo above).

 - In May 2012, students in UofL's Renewable Energy & Energy Efficiency Club, designed, constructed and installed low-cost 120-watt solar panels at the Garden Commons to power the ventilation system for the new greenhouse.
 Read more about the project.